IDA 2025 Definition of Dyslexia

 Secondary consequences include reading comprehension problems and reduced reading and writing experience that can impede growth in language, knowledge, written expression, and overall academic achievement.
 Psychological well-being and employment opportunities also may be affected.

-The definition elaborates on the secondary consequences of dyslexia to better reflect the lived experiences of persons with dyslexia and their families as well as include important insights from the wider dyslexia community.
+The definition elaborates on the secondary consequences of dyslexia to better reflect the lived experiences of persons with dyslexia and their families as well as include important insights gained from the wider dyslexia community.
 It continues to recognize problems in reading comprehension as a secondary consequence and adds difficulties in written expression and overall academic achievement.
 It also acknowledges that reduced reading and writing experiences impact vocabulary as well as other aspects of language development, particularly those found in the academic context.
 Also, an important addition is the impact dyslexia can have on psychological well-being, including anxiety, low self-esteem, depression, and its potential effects on career and employment opportunities later in life.
-Inclusion of these secondary factors acknowledges that, while reading is central to dyslexia, we need to take into account the whole person.
+Inclusion of these secondary factors acknowledges that, while reading is central to dyslexia, we need to consider the whole person.
+The definition neither states nor implies that all persons with dyslexia either experience or will experience these secondary consequences.

-Finally, the revised definition underscores the importance of early identification and intervention—elements not typically included in formal definitions of dyslexia.
+Finally, the revised definition underscores the importance of early identification and support—an element not typically included in formal definitions of dyslexia.
 However, a growing body of research shows that providing language and literacy support and intervention before and during the earliest school years can significantly improve literacy outcomes and long-term wellbeing.
 Public comments overwhelmingly supported including reference to early identification and intervention in the 2025 definition.
+The reference to identification and targeted instruction being important at any age recognizes the continued importance of understanding strengths and specific needs of all learners with dyslexia and providing them with focused, Structured Literacy support.